 Students are permitted to withdraw from courses subject to the following limitations.
 Students who withdraw from any course after the date published by the School of Law (generally after the first two full weeks of fall and spring semester classes and the first full week of summer classes) will receive a "W" on their transcript.
 Students cannot withdraw from a course after the final exam for that course has been taken, or the final paper or assignment for that course has been submitted.
-Faculty members have the discretion to impose additional restrictions regarding withdrawals from their courses but should include a statement regarding such restrictions in the course description, registration materials, syllabus or other method of notification.
+After the start of a semester, students who are withdrawing from a course must complete the Change of Registration from and submit the form to the Dean of Students.

-A. Required Courses
+A. Required First Year Core Curriculum Courses

-Any student requesting to withdraw from a required course must obtain prior written permission from the Dean of Students.
-Approval for withdrawal will be granted only in extraordinary circumstances such as serious illness, death in the family or other unforeseen emergency situations.
-In the case of a first year core curriculum course, students are expected to enroll in the course at the next available opportunity.
-Withdrawal from a seminar after the second class meeting requires the professor's permission.
+Any student requesting to withdraw from a required first year core curriculum course must obtain prior written permission from the Dean of Students.
+Approval for withdrawal will be granted only in extraordinary circumstances such as serious illness, death in the family, or other unforeseen emergency situations.
+Students are expected to enroll in the course at the next available opportunity.